Icecovery/IMEIndicator/README.md

 1. Create a shortcut for IME Indicator.

+2. Click `Open Startup Folder` button in the system tray icon drop down menu, or

-2. Open `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup` in file
+3. Alternately, Open `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`
-explorer, or
+in file explorer, or

-3. Alternately, type `shell:startup` in the Run dialog (open by pressing `Win + R` keys).
+4. Alternately, type `shell:startup` in the Run dialog (open by pressing `Win + R` keys).

-4. Move the shortcut to that location.
+5. Move the shortcut to that location.

-5. IME Indicator should launch next time you start Windows.
+6. IME Indicator should launch next time you start Windows.

 ## Usage

-- Right click on the system tray icon will open Windows keyboard setting.
+- Right-click on the system tray icon will display the drop-down menu containing all the options.

 - Middle click on the system tray icon will quit the application.